kazimanil/project_kaf/README.md

 Calculates f1 scores either supplying TP, FP and FN values or Precision and Recall values.

+## auto_rep.R

+Replaces an old value with a new value in many columns from a specified data.table.

 ## Themes Included

 ### ggPlot Theme